TOLULOPE0407/Class-PROJECT-HR-DATA/README.md

 ### Exploratory Data Analysis
   EDA involves the exploring of this Data to answer some questions about the Data such as;
 - What is the rate of Attrition
 - What Department have the highest rate of attrition.

+### Data Visualisation

 ### Attrition Metrics: